 You may tailor your program to emphasize discrete or continuous mathematics, or probability and statistics.
-Coursework in an area of application, such as computer science, engineering or physics is also encouraged.
-Students may choose to complete a modeling project as part of their program.
+Coursework in an area of application, such as computer science, engineering, or physics is also encouraged.
+You may choose to complete a modeling project as part of your program.

-The Applied Mathematics option is designed for students with an undergraduate degree in engineering, science, mathematics or statistics, who wish to acquire a solid foundation in applied mathematics.
-Applicants for admission should have completed courses in multivariable calculus, ordinary differential equations and linear algebra.
+The Applied Mathematics option is designed for students with an undergraduate degree in engineering, science, mathematics, or statistics, who wish to acquire a solid foundation in applied mathematics.
+Applicants for admission should have completed courses in multivariable calculus, ordinary differential equations, and linear algebra.
 In addition, students should have some experience with computer programming or the use of computational software packages, and courses in partial differential equations and physics are desirable.
 Applicants with insufficient preparation may be admitted on the condition that they complete certain prerequisite work to be specified by the department at the time of admission.

 How to Apply

-Applications should be submitted through the University's Graduate School.
+Applications should be submitted through The Graduate School.
 Please identify the concentration of your interest by name and number on the "Application for Admission to a Graduate Status":

 - Master of Science in Applied Mathematics – 452

 International Students: Please visit the University Center for International Education website for application instructions and requirements for international students.

 All applicants to the M.S. in applied mathematics program are eligible to apply for a graduate assistantship.
 For information on deadlines and how to apply, see the Graduate Teaching Assistantships page.